 In this sequence each frame was exposed for 30 seconds, with a five second interval between each frame.
 The longer the interval between frames, the more of a gap between each element of the trails (like Morse code).

 The single track railway, used by the local quarry, shows the same train travelling in both directions with a couple of hours elapsed between each journey.
 In the sky, just visible above the power lines as a series of dots, are the navigation lights of a pair of RAF C-130 Hercules flying right to left on a low flying night task.

 I then imported all the images into Bridge and did my master adjustments in Camera RAW, applying that correction to all the files in bulk.
 That was the easy bit.
 I then sort of assumed that either file merging in Photoshop CC (or Lightroom CC) would achieve what I wanted, but even on my top-of-the-range 27” Retina iMac with 32Gb of RAM it just stuttered and popped and five hours later froze.
 I tried this three times and it seemed impossible.
 Not to be thwarted I then hunted around on the internet and found a free app called that promised to do the job.

 I next exported all the 400 files from Lightroom as high resolution, 50Mb least compression JPEGs and imported them into StarStaX which then took a mere 137 seconds at its default settings to render the result you see here.

-To date this is my only attempt, but I'm looking forward to emulating some of the really great examples that can be found on the internet.
+To date this is my first attempt, but I'm looking forward to emulating some of the really great examples that can be found on the internet.